zediculz/vanilla-db/README.md

 vanillaDb.set(config)
 ```
+VanillaDb uses key-value pair method in storing datas, you will be able to get your stored data by referencing your database key.

-### Get Data
+### Getting Data (Get)

-to Get your data using vanillaDb call the get and pass an object that contains
+to Get your data using vanillaDb call the vanilladb.get method and pass an object containing
-db: db you stored your data
+db: the database you choose to stored your data
-key: database key.
+key: your database key.

 ```javascript
 const query = {